Focus on Energy Program

-Under Act 141, each electric and natural gas investor owned utility is required to spend 1.2% of the latest 3-year average of its gross operating revenue on energy-efficiency programs and renewable-resource programs.
-With PSC approval, a utility may retain a certain portion of the revenue it is required to spend on statewide programs to administer or fund a new energy-efficiency program for the utility's large commercial, industrial, institutional or agricultural customers.
-Act 141 originally authorized the PSC to specify a higher funding level which would be recovered by utilities through rate increases, but this measure was removed by the [http://legis.wisconsin.gov/2011/data/acts/11Act32.pdf 2011 budget act].
+Each electric and natural gas investor-owned utility is required to spend 1.2% of the latest 3-year average of its gross operating revenue on energy-efficiency programs and renewable-resource programs.
+With WPSC approval, a utility may retain a certain portion of the revenue it is required to spend on statewide programs to administer or fund a new energy-efficiency program for the utility's large commercial, industrial, institutional or agricultural customers.

 The state's municipal utilities and electric cooperatives have the option of participating in the state program or operating their own "commitment-to-community" programs, which are similar to Focus on Energy.
 There is a cap on fees for these programs of the lesser of $375 per month or 1.5% of the total other monthly charges.
-The PSC does not oversee "commitment-to-community" programs, but Act 141 does require cooperatives and municipal utilities to submit annual program audit reports to the PSC.
-These programs remain otherwise unaffected by the Act 141 amendments.
+The WPSC does not oversee "commitment-to-community" programs, but cooperatives and municipal utilities are required to submit annual program audit reports to the WPSC.

-The original PBF legislation required utilities to fund energy efficiency programs and renewable-energy programs through (1) a public benefits fee that utilities collect directly from customers and (2) mandatory utility "contributions," which utilities recover from customers in rates.
+The original legislation required utilities to fund energy efficiency programs and renewable energy programs through (1) a public benefits fee that utilities collect directly from customers and (2) mandatory utility "contributions," which utilities recover from customers in rates.
 The amount of the charge was based on levels of utility expenditures for energy programs prior to the enactment of Act 9.
 The fee generated approximately $16 million annually, and the charge generated approximately $46 million annually.
-In fiscal year 2005, these two sources of revenue generated a combined total of $62.9 million for renewables and efficiency.
-In addition, the state's five major investor-owned utilities administered and funded several related programs required by the PSC.
+In fiscal year 2005, these two sources of revenue generated a combined total of $62.9 million for renewable energy and efficiency.
+In addition, the state's five major investor-owned utilities administered and funded several related programs required by the WPSC.
 In 2004, the five utilities spent a combined total of approximately $38.8 million on these programs, which included energy-efficiency projects, renewable-energy projects, load management, and related measures.

 *The definition of "renewable resource" under Wis.
 Stat. § 196.374 includes solar, wind, water power (i.e., hydroelectric), biomass, geothermal, tidal or wave, and fuel cells that use renewable fuels.
 However, at present Focus on Energy does not offer incentives for all of these technologies.
 Please see the individual listings on the program website for detailed eligibility information.